itu-tid/lecture-notes/Lectures/T3-the-useEffect-Hook.md

 ```

-# Another special case: no second argument to `useEffect`
+# Second special case of `useEffect`: no second argument at all!

 A very special case of calling `useEffect` is with no second argument:
 ```javascript
 function MyComponent() {